 Bruner's LASS guides us: Create predictable routines where language can flourish.
 Sing the same songs.
 Read the same stories repeatedly.
 Play the same games.
 Within these familiar structures, gradually increase demands and model new language.
 Use joint attention (point, look, listen together).
 Respond contingently to what children say and do.

-In EYFS, effective practice includes:
+In EYFS, effective practise includes:

 • Talk-rich environments: Sustained conversations with children, not just instructions.
 Adults narrate what children are doing, ask open questions, listen to responses and follow the child's lead.